jsdhami/jsdhami/README.md

 ## 🧭 About Me

-I am a **physicist and researcher from Nepal** working at the intersection of **plasma physics, atmospheric electricity, and lightning–air quality interactions**.
+A **Physicist Researcher and Full-Stack Developer from Nepal** working at the intersection of **Plasma Physics, Atmospheric Physics focusing on lightning**.
 Alongside research, I design and engineer **scalable web and mobile systems**, blending scientific rigor with clean, user-centered design.

 I actively contribute to **open-source**, promote **student-led research**, and lead national research communities.